BusFactor1Inc/tempus/README.md

 ```

 The input 'data' file would be C code defining the functions and the
 array of Proceses to be fed to the scheduler.
+Here is the code for
+this:

 ```c
 #include "fbanim.h"